Mercerenies/a-turtles-troll/README.md

   appear in the dark.
 * When a trivia question is asked, a sound effect plays for all online players.
+* Nylium does not explode if you're wearing a pumpkin when you look at it.

 ### Version 1.21